T Commands

 transport email

-To configure the customer ID with the Call Home function, use the transport email command in Call Home configuration submode.
+To configure the customer ID with the Call Home function, and secure email based alerting, use the transport email command in Call Home configuration submode.
 To disable this feature, use the no form of the command.

 no transport email {from email-address | reply-to email-address | smtp-server ip-address [port port-number]}